Blake-John/Endless-Learning/12 OpenCV/C++/Notes/06 CHAPTER 6.md

 In this chapter, we are going to warp the img to get the normal perspective of the img.

-We will find out all the card bellow and warp them :
+We will find out all the card below and warp them :

 ![](./imgs/cards.jpg)